motioneye-project/motioneyeos/board/freescale/imx28evk/readme.txt

   cat /proc/partitions

-Run the following script as root on your SD card.
-This will partition the card and copy the bootloader, kernel and root filesystem as needed.
+Then, run the following command as root:

 *** WARNING!
-The script will destroy all the card content.
+The command will destroy all the card content.
 Use with care! ***

-  ./board/freescale/imx28evk/create-boot-sd.sh <your-sd-device>
+ sudo dd if=output/images/sdcard.img of=/dev/<your-microsd-device>

 Boot the i.MX28 EVK board
 =========================